The Evolution of EcoFlow Delta

 The popularity of the EcoFlow Delta 1300 can largely be attributed to its super fast charging.
 When plugged into a standard AC outlet, the Delta’s battery bank will go from zero to 80% charged in only one hour.
 The battery will reach a full charge in as little as two hours.
 This rapid charging rate is an astounding 10 times faster than most other solar generators available today.
 This means that if you end up using all the battery, it will only take you 2 hours to charge it back up and you’ll be ready to go again.

-Not only is the input capability of the Delta 1300 impressive, but the electric (AC) output powered by the 1800W Inverter rated at 3,300W for surge protection creates a fully capable power system.
+Not only is the input capability of the Delta 1300 impressive, but the electric (AC) output powered by the 1800W Inverter rated at 3,300W for surge protection creates a super powerful solar generator (one of the most powerful).
 This means that anything that can be plugged into a traditional AC outlet (rated at 110V) like your laptop, TV or lights, can be easily powered by the Delta 1300 for a long time.
 The Delta 1300’s 13.6V DC output also provides more than enough power to continuously run a DC powered fridge in a van or an RV for 8-10 hours (all night long if need be).

 Retailing at roughly $1,400, the EcoFlow Delta 1300 is an extremely affordable option for the high quality components and overall convenience of the portable solar generator.
 Not only does the Delta 1300 come with a large, high quality inverter, charge controller and battery, but all of the charging cables are included when the product is purchased.
 Factor this in with a 2 year manufacturer's warranty, and the Delta 1300 is a great option for a low price.